neerajk555/SQL-Training-exercise/module-08-window-functions/06-Error-Detective.md

 # Error Detective — Window Functions (5 challenges)

+## 📋 Before You Start

+### Learning Objectives
+By completing these error detective challenges, you will:
+- Develop debugging skills for window function queries
+- Practice identifying missing ORDER BY, wrong PARTITION BY, and frame issues
+- Learn to recognize when OVER clause is incomplete
+- Build troubleshooting skills for analytical queries
+- Understand common window function pitfalls

+### How to Approach Each Challenge
+1. **Read scenario** - understand the analytical goal
+2. **Run broken query** - observe unexpected results
+3. **Check OVER clause** - verify PARTITION BY and ORDER BY
+4. **Answer guiding questions** - analyze window definition
+5. **Check the fix** - see correct window specification

+**Beginner Tip:** Window function errors often show unexpected rankings or running totals.
+Always check: Is ORDER BY needed?
+Is PARTITION BY correct?
+Are frames defined properly?

+---

+## Error Detective Challenges

 **🎯 Learning Goal:** Understand common window function mistakes and how to fix them.
 Each challenge shows broken code, explains WHY it's wrong, and provides the fix.

 ---